Skip to main content

 How to Become a Partner Organization

 We want to work with you and your school district.
-Schedule a conversation about our Educational Outreach Program by emailing us at zach@wgpfoundation.org or calling (315) 913-4060.
+Schedule a conversation about our program by emailing us at info@wgpfoundation.org or calling (315) 913-4060.
 Contact us so we can work with you before starting your research and submitting an application.
+Interested in a copy of our informational flyer?
+View and download the PDF here.

 “Our experience with the William G. Pomeroy Foundation was so easy, and it provided our school history club with an outstanding opportunity to research a local hero.
 Local history is such an important facet of history to be studied, and yet is not done so enough.
 This experience gave us a chance to spotlight one of our own, and honor her with a marker that will stand for years to come.” ~ Kevin Cline, Frankton Indiana History Club Advisor